Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Background

 \section{Background}

-Denote a unit cell and its Brillouin zone as $\Omega$ and $\Omega^*$.
-Also denote the corresponding real-space and reciprocal-space lattices as $\mathbb{L}$ and $\mathbb{L}^*$.
+Consider a unit cell and its Brillouin zone as $\Omega$ and $\Omega^*$, respectively.
+Denote the associated real- and reciprocal-space lattices as $\mathbb{L}$ and $\mathbb{L}^*$.
 To model such a periodic system, the Brillouin zone $\Omega^*$ is commonly discretized using a uniform mesh $\mathcal{K}$ of size $N_\vk$ (known as the Monkhorst-Pack grid~\cite{MonkhorstPack1976}).
-The orbitals and orbital energies (also called bands and bands energies) $\{\psi_{n\vk}, \varepsilon_{n\vk}\}$ indexed by orbital indices $n$ and momentum vectors $\vk\in\mathcal{K}$ can be solved by the Hartree-Fock method.
+The orbitals and orbital energies (also called bands and band energies) $\{\psi_{n\vk}, \varepsilon_{n\vk}\}$ indexed by orbital indices $n$ and momentum vectors $\vk\in\mathcal{K}$ can be solved by the HF method.
 As a common practice, $n\in\{i,j\}$ refers to an occupied orbital and $n\in\{a,b\}$ refers to an virtual orbital.
-Throughout this paper, we use the \textit{normalized} electron repulsion integral (ERI):
+Throughout this paper, we use the \textit{normalized} ERI: